Oblikovati/Blazor.ThreeJs/README.md

 The package releases are available at: [NuGet]

-This package is a work-in-progress porting of all the ThreeJs extensive API, We welcome PR's we welcome helping PRs!
+This package is a work-in-progress porting of all the ThreeJs extensive API, We welcome helping PRs!

 # Instalation